kergoth/system-setup/README.md

 #### Linux and macOS

-- [direnv](https://direnv.net): An extension for your shell which can load and unload environment variables depending on the current directory.
 - [nix](https://nixos.org): Nix is a tool that takes a unique approach to package management and system configuration.
 - [patchutils](http://cyberelk.net/tim/software/patchutils/): A small collection of programs that operate on patch files.
 - [ssh-copy-id](https://www.openssh.com): Install your identity.pub in a remote machine’s authorized_keys.